ohthehugemanatee/db-to-ynab/README.md

 - Login to DB
 - Download the CSV of the transactions
-- Convert the CSV to YNAB's format
 - Grab the pending transactions from the page
-- Login to YNAB
+- Send the transactions to YNAB using the API.
-- Do a CSV upload

 ## Usage